ros-controls/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to `ros2_control`.
+First, thank you for considering contributing to the ros2_control project.
-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+As an open-source project, we welcome each contributor, regardless of their background and experience.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+To reduce the entropy of the universe and our vivid, open, and collaborative environment, we have set up some standards and methods for contributions.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check [existing open][issues], or [recently closed][closed-issues], issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check existing open issues or recently closed issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

 * A reproducible test case or series of steps